-They chose an AEG double oven, induction hob and built-in fridge, freezer and dishwasher to finish the space.
-‘I was almost scared to use the kitchen for the first time as I didn’t want to make a mess, laughs Laura.
+They opted for a U-shaped kitchen idea with an island that doubles as a breakfast bar, and chose an AEG double oven, induction hob and built-in fridge, freezer and dishwasher to finish the space.
+‘I was almost scared to use the kitchen for the first time as I didn’t want to make a mess,' laughs Laura.

-Herringbone luxury vinyl flooring from Karndean, marble hexagon tiles from Topps Tiles were the perfect finishing touches to the space.
+Herringbone luxury vinyl flooring from Karndean and marble hexagon tiles from Topps Tiles were the perfect finishing touches to the space – our how to grout tiles guide has all the advice you need if you are tiling your own splashback.
 The velvet sofas are from Swyft and the black glass storage cabinet from JYSK.

 ‘When I look back now I can’t believe this use to be a living room,’ adds Laura.
 ‘It’s such a sociable space for the whole family to enjoy now – and I can even see when Sophie is climbing the walls!’